From Xojo Documentation

 The WebTimer is very similar to the desktop Timer control.
 The important difference is that the WebTimer is part of the page.
 As a result, it is controlled from the page, which is on the client side.

 A WebTimer can be used to update controls on the page, for example.
 A regular Timer control will only execute server-side, so it cannot contact the client.
+If you need to update a control on a page from a regular Timer, consider using the UpdateBrowser method.

 The WebTimer provides the same functionality as the Desktop Timer control.
 This example updates the value on a label (SecondsPassedLabel) on the web page using the WebTimer.
 This code in the WebTimer updates the label: